 Senator the Hon Fiona Nash, Minister for Regional Development, Minister for Local Government and Territories

-“I aim to help build the kinds of communities our children and grandchildren either want to stay in or come back to, and investing in sustainable local jobs does just that.”
+“I aim to help build the kinds of regional communities our children and grandchildren either want to stay in or come back to, and establishing this sort of major public entertainment and educational facility does just that.”

 The project is being jointly funded with the Coalition Government contributing $995,000 under the BBRF and the Reef and Rainforest Research Centre contributing $1 million.